Partitions of Baire space into compact sets: Forcing the existence of maximal a.d.f.s. families

 \begin{definition} Let $\T$ be an a.d.f.s.\ family. $\TT(\T)$ is the forcing notion of all pairs $(p, w_p)$ such that $p \in \TT$ and $w_p: \W(\T) \to \omega$ is a partial function, so that $\dom(w_p) = H_p$ for some $H_p \in \finsubset{\W(\T)}$ and for all $f \in H_p$ we have $w_p(f) \notin F_p$ or $f \restr n_p \in T^{w_p(f)}_p$.
 We order $\TT(\T)$ by

 \end{definition}

 Notice that for every maximal a.d.f.s.\ family $\T$ we have $\W(\T) = \emptyset$, so $\TT(\T) \cong \TT \cong \CC$ as $\TT$ is countable.
-Intuitively, $\TT(\T)$ adds $\omega$-many new finitely splitting trees, where the side conditions $w_p$ will ensure that every element of $\W(\T)$ will be contained in the branches of exactly one of those new trees.
+The intuition is that $\TT(\T)$ adds $\omega$-many new finitely splitting trees, where the side conditions $w_p$ will ensure that every element of $\W(\T)$ will be contained in the branches of one those new trees.
 The main difference with the forcing sketched in~\cite[Theorem 3.1]{brian} is that only one of the new trees is allowed to contain an element of $\W(\T)$ as its branch, which ensures that the new trees are almost disjoint.
-Thus, this forcing may be used to explicitly add partitions of $\infseqomega$ into compact sets rather than only partitions into $F_\sigma$-sets.
+Thus, this forcing may be used to explicitly add partitions of $\infseqomega$ into compact sets rather than only a partition into $F_\sigma$-sets.

 \begin{lemma} $\TT(\T)$ is Knaster. \end{lemma}

 \begin{proof} Let $A \subseteq \TT(\T)$ be of size $\omega_1$.
 Since $\TT$ is countable, we may assume that $p = q$ for all $(p, w_p),(q, w_q) \in A$.
 Moreover, by the $\Delta$-system lemma applied to $\set{H_p}{(p, w_p) \in A}$, we may assume that there is a root $R \in \finsubset{\W(\T)}$, i.e.\ that $H_p \cap H_q = R$ for all $(p, w_p) \neq (q, w_q) \in A$.
 However, there are only countably many functions from $R \to \omega$, so we may assume $w_p \restr R = w_q \restr R$ holds for all $(p, w_p),(q, w_q) \in A$.